 The person making a power of attorney must have the mental capacity to do so.
 While the exact contours of the mental capacity requirement are open to interpretation by Washington courts, generally, people creating POAs should be able to understand their actions.
-If you're helping someone make a POA, you should be sure that, at a minimum, they understand what it is they're doing when they sign the document, and that they're giving away powers to someone else to act on their behalf.
+If you're helping someone make a POA and you're unsure whether they have the required mental capacity, consult an estate planning attorney.

 To make a POA in Washington, you must sign in the presence either of (1) a notary public or (2) two witnesses.

-Even though you have a choice in Washington, it's best to choose notarization, since many financial institutions will require it before they allow your agent to act under the POA.
-If you want your agent to be able to conduct real estate transactions, your county land records will probably require notarization as well.
+Even though you have a choice in Washington, it's best to at the very least have your POA notarized (if not witnessed as well), since many financial institutions will require it before they allow your agent to act under the POA.
+If you want your agent to be able to conduct real estate transactions, your county land records office will likely require a notarized document as well.

 If you do choose to go the witnessing route, the witnesses cannot be:

 Some private companies offer forms or templates with blanks that you can fill out to create your POA.
-However, because these forms are often full of legalese, it's not always apparent how to fill them out.
-For a more user-friendly experience, you can try a software program like WillMaker, which guides you through a series of questions to arrive at a POA that meets your specific aims and is valid in your state.
+For a more user-friendly experience, try WillMaker, which guides you through a series of questions to arrive at a POA (and estate plan, if you like) that meets your specific aims and is valid in your state.
 You can also hire a Washington lawyer to create a POA for you.
 Many lawyers will include durable POAs as part of a more comprehensive estate plan alongside a will or living trust.

 Whatever method you choose, the process of making the POA will include either granting your agent comprehensive powers or selecting, from a list, the specific powers you want your agent to have.
 For example, you might choose to grant your agent the power to: